-Within the VR film, viewers become a kapok tree growing from a seed into the tallest tree in a lush rainforest, before being burned down by a man-made forest fire.
+Tree is a multisensory VR film in which viewers become a kapok tree, growing from a seed into the tallest tree in a lush rainforest, before being burned down by a man-made forest fire.
 I collaborated with directors Winslow Porter and Milica Zec on the installation for this project at the Sundance and Tribeca film festivals before it toured the world in 2017.